 Next to Wotif, there are a few more comparison travel websites that we can recommend when searching online for flights on sale in Australia.

-Both Skyscanner and Kiwi are my favourite tools when searching for cheap flights to Australia.
+Skyscanner and Kiwi are my favourite tools when searching for cheap flights to Australia.

-Useful tips before booking domestic flights in Australia
+Helpful tips before booking domestic flights in Australia

 Before booking your domestic flights in Australia, it’s always better to have a few prices from different platforms and compare them accurately.